xiaoliangg/learn_akka_new/akka-sample-sharding-java/README.md

 Open [Fog.java](killrweather-fog/src/main/java/sample/killrweather/fog/Fog.java).

-`Fog` is the program simulating many weather stations and their devices which read and report data to clusters.
+`Fog` is the program simulating many weather stations天气站点 and their devices which read and report data to clusters.
 The name refers to [Fog computing](https://en.wikipedia.org/wiki/Fog_computing) with edges - the remote weather station nodes and their device edges.

 This example starts simply with one actor per station and just reports one data type, temperature.
-In the wild, other devices would include: pressure, precipitation, wind speed, wind direction, sky condition and dewpoint.
+In the wild, other devices would include: pressure, precipitation降水, wind speed, wind direction, sky condition and dewpoint露点.
 `Fog` starts the number of weather stations configured in [killrweather-fog/src/main/resources/application.conf](killrweather-fog/src/main/resources/application.conf) upon boot.

 ### Weather stations and devices

-Each [WeatherStation](killrweather-fog/src/main/java/sample/killrweather/fog/WeatherStation.java) is run on a task to trigger scheduled data sampling.
+Each [WeatherStation](killrweather-fog/src/main/java/sample/killrweather/fog/WeatherStation.java) is run on a task to trigger scheduled data sampling每个WeatherStation都运行一个任务，以触发预定的数据采样.
 These samples are timestamped and sent to the cluster over HTTP using [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html).

 ## Akka HTTP example